MIke199503/SwiftUI_Learning_Part4/README.md

 **Date : 2021 - 01 - 16 :**
     Finished the 13th without problem,  In this lesson, we use Zindex to determine which view is at the top level. we created a CloseButton ,there's all

+**Date : 2021 - 01 - 17 :**
+    Finished the 14th without problem,  In this lesson, we create a separate file for a full-scrren view and pass the namespace id

 ## 3⃣️ Catelog：
 01. [<u> Build a SwiftUI app for iOS 14 </u>](https://www.acfun.cn/v/ac17870993_1)
 02. [<u> SwiftUI Visual Editor  </u>](https://www.acfun.cn/v/ac17870993_2)